erikvk/RESTable/samples/RESTable.Tutorial/README.md

 }
 ```

-To define or override the logic that is used when RESTar selects entities of a resource type, we implement
+To define or override the logic that is used when RESTable selects entities of a resource type, we implement
-the `RESTar.ISelector<T>` interface, and use the resource type as the type parameter `T`.
+the `RESTable.ISelector<T>` interface, and use the resource type as the type parameter `T`.
 Failure to provide the
-operations needed for the methods assigned in the `RESTarAttribute` constructor will result in a kind but firm runtime
+operations needed for the methods assigned in the `RESTableAttribute` constructor will result in a kind but firm runtime
 exception.
 In the body of this `Select` method above, we provide logic for generating an `IEnumerable<SuperheroReport>`
-that is then returned to RESTar when evaluating `GET` requests.
+that is then returned to RESTable when evaluating `GET` requests.

 ## Making requests

-OK, now we've seen the basics of what RESTar can do – and how to make data sources from a Starcounter application
+OK, now we've seen the basics of what RESTable can do – and how to make data sources from a Starcounter application
 available over the REST API in a secure way.
-One of the really cool things about RESTar, which we haven't really
+One of the really cool things about RESTable, which we haven't really
 explored yet, is the flexibility and power it gives clients that consume the REST API.
-Included in RESTar is a wide
+Included in RESTable is a wide
 range of operations and utilities that make API consumption simple, powerful, fast and easy to debug.
 This tutorial
 cannot possibly cover it all, but we'll provide some examples below.

 We will use the same application as earlier, and imagine that the database is now populated with `Superhero` entities.
-To try things out yourself – clone this repository to your local machine and run the `RESTarTutorial` application.
+To try things out yourself – clone this repository to your local machine and run the `RESTableTutorial` application.
 The
 application comes with an SQLite database that will automatically populate Starcounter with `Superhero` entities.
 If
-that sounded cool, _which it totally is_, you should check out [RESTar.SQLite](https://github.com/Mopedo/RESTar.SQLite)
+that sounded cool, _which it totally is_, you should check out [RESTable.SQLite](https://github.com/Mopedo/RESTable.SQLite)
 after this.

 ### URI crash course

-A RESTar URI consists of three parts after the service root, separated by forward slashes (`/`):
+A RESTable URI consists of three parts after the service root, separated by forward slashes (`/`):

 1. A resource locator, e.g. `superhero`.
 It points at a web resource.
 2. A list of entity conditions that are either `true` or `false` of entities in the selected resource.
 The list items